Nasirabad, Raebareli: Religion

 The town has two grand old buildings of archaeological importance, which are called Imambargahs.

 Nasirabad also has an old shiv mandir (Hindu temple to Shiva).

 Muharram is observed in Nasirabad with great fervour.
 Matami Juloos (mourning processions for the death of Imam Hussain) take place from the 1st to the 10th day of the month, with recitation of Nauhas (elegies) and self-flagellation with chains.

 Nasirabad hosts a Dussehra festival on Asvina Sudi 15, involving dramatic reenactments from the Ramayana.
 Vendors bring various everyday items to sell at the fair.

 Sadaat of Nasirabad

 One of the earliest settlements of Naqvis is from Nasirabd.
 Naqvi Sadats (descendants of Muhammad) migrated from Subzwar (Iran) and settled in Jais around 410 Hijri (around 1027 AD).
 After some time the adjacent village of Patakpur was also inhabited by Momineens and renamed Nasirabad after Syed Naseerudin.
 Nasirabad are the earliest known Naqvi Sadats of India.
 Nasirabad are the native land of Khandan e Ijtihad and many high-ranking scholars have come from there.
 The 1st Mujtahid from India, Ayatullah il Uzma Sayyid Dildar Ali Naqvi Naseerabadi 'Gufraanmaab' was from here and later his family came to be called "Khandan e Ijtihad" due to the heavy presence of high-ranking scholars.
-Some famous and known religious scholars from this lineage include Syedul Ulema Ayatullah Syed Ali Naqi Naqvi 'Naqqan', Jannat Ma'ab Ayatullah Syed Taqi, Shamsul Ulama Ayatullah Syed Ibraheem, Ayatullah Aqa Hasan Sb, Ayatullah Syed Kalbe Hussain Naqvi, Hujjatul Islam Syed Kalbe Abid Naqvi, Hujjatul Islam Syed Kalbe Jawwad Naqvi, Hujjatul Islam Syed Hasan Zafar Naqvi(based in Karachi), Zubdatul Ulama Syed Agha Mahdi Naqvi (Karachi), Allama Syed Razi Jafar, Allama Nasir Ijtehadi, Dr Kalbe Sadiq, Hujjatul Islam Syed Hasan Naqvi, Hujjatul Islam Syed Ali Mohammad Naqvi, Syed Sibte Hasan Naqvi, Syed Mohammad Waris Hasan Naqvi.
+Some famous and known religious scholars from this lineage include Syed Sibte Hasan Naqvi and Syed Mohammad Waris Hasan Naqvi.